|10 to 17 August 2019 (8 days) € 975, –

 If you have questions concerning this voyage, please call the captain and owner Klaas van Twillert: +316-53231627.

 Request booking and information: West coast and islands of the Inner Hebrides

 Day 1: Arrival to Oban

-You arrive in Oban, this cozy fishing village with a beautiful location in a beautiful bay.
-If you are already there, you can leave your luggage on board and then take a tour of the city.
+You arrive in Oban, a cozy fishing village located in a beautiful bay.
+If you arrive early, you can leave your luggage on board and visit Oban with some nice shops and pubs.

 We are expected to be located at the North Pier, less than a hundred yards from the famous Oban whiskey distillery.
-In the evening you will be welcomed on board.
-They get to know the crew and the other passengers.
-Afterwards there is an ample dinner and we raise the glass on a nice trip.
-Sailing Scotland is starting!
+In the evening you will be welcomed on board and meet the crew and the other passengers.
+Afterwards there is a nice welcome dinner and we raise the glass on a nice trip.

 Day 2: Mull